rundeck-plugins/jsch-plugin/README.md

 This plugin is a standalone version of the JSCH plugin that comes built into Rundeck.
 The JSCH [documentation](https://docs.rundeck.com/docs/administration/projects/node-execution/ssh.html)  applies to this plugin.

-The names of the plugins have been changed to avoid clashing with the built-in version.

-Node Executor: jsch-sa-ssh
-File Copier: jsch-sa-scp

 ### Set it at project level

 Go to `Project Settings > Edit Configuration` to set the JSCH plugin at project level